uiua-lang/uiua/site/blog/uiua-0.12.0-text.md

 ▽ 0_1_2 [1 2 3 4 5 6]
 ```

 [`keep ▽`]() also now allows a scalar non-integer to scale an array.
-This is useful for image audio arrays.
+This is useful for image and audio arrays.

 ```uiua
 ▽ 0.5 [1 2 3 4 5 6]